KingOfPossum/Discord_Listbot_V3.0/README.md

  - A Backlog system:
     - You can add games to your backlog that you want to play in the future to keep track of them
     - You can also recommend games to other users.
 This will add the game to their backlog
+    - Also you can get a random recommendation from your backlog if you can't decide what to play next

 Functionality that I plan for the future:
  - Playing Music by playing Audio from YouTube videos or maybe directly from Spotify
  - A website for better list management and more detailed statistics